TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 12/Exodus 12.49.md

 ---

-One law shall be to him that is home-born, and unto the stranger that sojourneth among you.
+One law shall be to him who is born at home, and to the stranger who lives as a foreigner among you."